Isaac Paredes Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Isaac Paredes (.419 slugging percentage over his past 10 games, including three homers), battle starting pitcher Brayan Bello and the Boston Red Sox at Tropicana Field, Monday at 4:10 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (.261 on-base percentage in past 10 games, 87 points below season-long percentage), battle starting pitcher Kutter Crawford and the Boston Red Sox at Tropicana Field, Tuesday at 6:40 PM ET.

-In his most recent game, he went 1-for-5 with an RBI against the Guardians.
+In his previous game, he went 1-for-5 with an RBI against the Guardians.

 Isaac Paredes Game Info & Props vs. the Red Sox